Do Go On - 345 - Dame Julie Andrews

 in the top-ranking films of their year.

-In 66, she starred opposite Paul Newman in Torn Curtain,
+In 66, she starred opposite Paul Newman

-which was directed by Alfred Hitchcock.
+by Alfred Hitchcock.

-I said curtain weird.
+I said, Curtain weird.

-It sounds like you made it up.
+It sounds like you made it.

 Torn Curtain.

-They're pitching the movie, looking around the room.
+movie looking around the room.

 There's a curtain torn.

-Ceiling crack?
+Sealing crack?

 Light switch.